 Constanze Mozart was born in Austria on 5 January 1762 into a world of music.
-Her father, Fridolin Weber, worked as a double bass player, prompter and music copyist, and her two elder sisters, Josepha and Aloysia, had distinguished musical careers.
+Her father, Fridolin Weber, worked as a double bass player, prompter and music copyist, and her two elder sisters, Josepha and Aloysia, also enjoyed distinguished musical careers.

-It was from this musical landscape that Constanze rose to notoriety, primary remembered for being married to the prolific Classical composer, Wolfgang Amadeus Mozart.
+It was from this musical landscape that Constanze rose to notoriety, primarily because she is remembered for being married to the prolific classical composer, Wolfgang Amadeus Mozart.

-Yet Constanze was a trained musician in her own right, and as both biographer and businesswoman, played a crucial role in establishing her husband’s legacy.
+However, Constanze was a trained musician in her own right, and as both biographer and businesswoman played a crucial role in establishing her husband’s legacy.

 Constanze’s childhood was spent in her mother’s hometown, Mannheim, then an important cultural and musical hub.
 While she and her sisters never received a full education, her father Fridolin ensured that his 4 daughters trained as singers.
 The star of the family was Aloysia, a popular soprano, and the Webers often travelled Austria following her career.

 Surrounded by musicians, it was in her mother’s hometown that Constanze met Mozart for the first time.
-Yet at 15 years old, she was not the object of the young musician’s affections; Mozart had fallen head over heels for her sister Aloysia.
+However, aged just 15, she was not the object of the young musician’s affections.
+Instead, Mozart had fallen head over heels for Contanza’s sister Aloysia.
 Unfortunately for Mozart, Aloysia did not return his feelings and rejected his marriage proposal.

-Once again the family moved to follow Aloysia’s performances, arriving in Vienna in 1779.
-Fridolin died shortly after leaving his wife and daughters without an income.
+Once again, the family moved for Aloysia’s career, arriving in Vienna in 1779.
+Fridolin died shortly after, which left his wife and daughters without an income.
 Constanze’s mother opened up their townhouse to boarders, and once again the paths of the Webers and Mozart crossed.

 Now 19, Constanze and Mozart struck up an intimate friendship, so much so that her mother demanded either he marry her daughter or be forced to pay her a yearly pension because she would be scandalised and left unmarried.
 The two were wed on 4 August 1782.